malvika-sinha/Todos-List/README.md

 🔴Delete tasks as needed <br><br>

 ## 👉🏻 Features:
-🔴 Responsive Design: The app adjusts seamlessly across various screen sizes, providing an optimized experience on both mobile and desktop devices. <br>
+🔴 Responsive Design: The app adjusts seamlessly across various screen sizes, providing an optimized experience on laptop/desktop devices. <br>
 🔴 Animations: Enjoy a sleek interface with smooth animations for adding or deleting tasks. <br>
 🔴 Sorting Options: Sort your tasks alphabetically or by status, making it easier to organize and prioritize your work. <br><br>
 This project highlights the use of modern JavaScript (ES6+) and React hooks for efficient state management, ensuring clean and maintainable code.
 With its minimalistic design and user-friendly interface, this To-Do List application offers an enhanced task management experience.